 magicJack – They are widely known as the price leader in the VoIP industry being as cheap as $20 per year for the fully featured service.
 They built their brand by being the cost-leader and through late night infomercial techniques that are typical of as seen on TV products.
 This method worked very well due to the shear value they were and still are able to offer customers.
-It’s interesting to compare magicJack and Vonage because they appear very different but when you get down to it they really aren’t that different.
+It’s interesting when comparing magicJack and Vonage because they appear very different but when you get down to it they really aren’t that different.
 The same can be said when comparing Ooma and magicJack.
 They are able to offer their VoIP adapter for around $50 and that comes with 1 full year of unlimited calling that includes long distance and calling to Canada/Puerto Rico.
 It also comes with a full 30-day free trial period so you can try it out and see if it’s for you.
 For more information on the service you can jump over to the magicJack section of our website.
 There you can find our review, which is the most extensive on the web.

 Google Voice – Google Voice is an interesting provider in that they provide free service directly through a computer, including it being totally free to get a US phone number.
 Although their service works only through a computer you can get various ATA device to turn it into a fully featured VoIP service and allow you to hook an actual telephone up to the service.
 Two examples of such devices are the GVMate and Obihai.
 These devices are designed specifically to access Google Voice and make it more accessible through use of a phone.
 Both devices cost just the initial outlay and then you get free VoIP service for life.
 Quite the steal if you ask us.